 Rib pain is associated with some types of anxiety more than others.
 While anyone can have some type of pain in their rib related to their anxiety, those with anxiety attacks and other symptoms of breathing issues related to anxiety may be more prone to that type of pain.

-If you haven't completed it yet, take my 7 minute anxiety test.
+If you haven't completed it yet, take my free 7 minute anxiety test.
 It's a test I developed specifically to help others come to understand their anxiety better.

 What Causes Rib Discomfort From Anxiety?